 Feedback on Grants Program that CCAC is proud of: “It was a tremendous success!
 The captioning pro did a phenomenal job for us, and we’ve already made plans to grow captioning at next year….Thank you again for choosing AHIHA to receive this grant.
 Our deaf/hoh audience was completely engaged during the presentation, the children attentive, and even the hearing folks benefited!
 We received nothing but positive feedback!”
 Photo by Maureen Lingle Photography:

 CCAC makes Captioning Happen!
 Join today!

-2015 – Happy to say first recipient for a major event in February 2015, information here: Lead On: Watermark Conference for Women, February 24, 2015, Santa Clara, CA, see photo above.
-Est. attendees: 5,000, www.leadonca.org, keynote speakers numerous (H. Clinton, Diane VF, many more).
+2015 – First recipient for a major event in February 2015 was the Lead On conference: Watermark Conference for Women, February 24, 2015, Santa Clara, CA, Estimated attendees: 5,000, www.leadonca.org, keynote speakers numerous (H. Clinton, Diane VF, many more).

-November 2016: Happy to say a new Grant approved for this important international conference introducing Live Event Captioning for the very first time: http://www.acui.org/programs/conference/2017/ (in March 2017)
+November 2016: CCAC Grant approved for this important international conference introducing Live Event Captioning for the very first time: http://www.acui.org/programs/conference/2017/ (in March 2017)

 We’d like to talk with you about including Live Captioning for your event titled “….” to take place in (location) on (day, month, year).
 We have an idea or two to propose that will interest you.
 Have you used Live Captioning before?

 CCAC are citizen advocates, all volunteers, international.
 Read more about us on our website ,http://CCACaptioning.org